 If your CTA’s color matches the rest of your text, it will blend into the background.
 That will make it easy to miss.

 Also, leave plenty of white spaces around your CTA button to help it stand out more.

-In addition, ensure your CTA is prominently placed.
+In addition, ensure your CTA is placed in a way that it’s clearly visible.
 That may vary depending on your email content and goal.